 Finally, it’s time of Henry to make his debut. woot!
 Or should I say bock, bock?

 I daresay, he sure is strutting his stuff, don’t you think? haha.
-Henry totally suits this DIY project and is literally the cherry on top.
+Also, Henry totally suits this DIY project and is literally the cherry on top.

-Lastly, I think Henry approves his new roost.
+Last, I think Henry approves his new roost.
 Also, if you’d like to adopt Henry into your home decor, you can find him available in my online shop along with many other goodies.
 (SOLD)

 In addition, to leaving a comment below, do pin and share my upcycled farmhouse chicken sign.
 Likewise, you know others will have fun with it too!